 Apple cider vinegar is fermented using natural sugar from the apples so this is suitable for refined sugar-free diets.
 Also suitable for raw diets as maple syrup is generally accepted on the raw food diet.

 This lemonade is low in calories with about 12 calories per 100ml.
-If it’s not warm where you are then try adding a pinch of cayenne pepper to give it a kick.
+If it’s not summer and warm where you are then try adding a pinch of cayenne pepper to give this healthy lemonade a kick.

 Apple Cider Vinegar Lemonade Video

 Use unpasteurised and unfiltered apple cider vinegar that contains “the mother” for maximum nutritional benefit.